fossasia/gci17.fossasia.org/README.md

 - Copy installation files in English and paste them on same directory.
  The name must be like below,
-  You must give same file name of english files with 2 or 3 leters that showing your language that contains in brackets.
+  You must give same file name of english files with 2 or 3 letters that showing your language that contains in brackets.
   That 2 or 3 letters must be english letters. ex:- If it's you adding language is Sinhala you can use 'si' as following, `installation_windows(si).md`